Kanye West publicist pressed Georgia election worker to confess to bogus fraud charges

 “You are a loose end for a party that needs to tidy up,” Kutti continued.
 She added that “federal people” were involved, without offering specifics.

-Kutti told Freeman that she was going to put a man Kutti identified as “Harrison Ford” on speakerphone.
+According to Freeman, Kutti told her that she was going to put a man named “Harrison Ford” on speakerphone.
 (Freeman said the man on the phone wasn’t the actor by the same name.)
-Kutti said the man had “authoritative powers to get you protection,” she said.
+Kutti said the man had “authoritative powers to get you protection,” the bodycam footage shows.

 At that point, Kutti can be heard asking the officer to give them privacy.
 The body camera did not capture a clear recording of the conversation that followed after the officer moved away from the two women.